Meet our Board of Directors

 Alison Reynolds, Esq.

 Alison Reynolds, Esq. has more than a decade of experience focused on environmental, agricultural, and real estate law.
 She began her career as a Deputy Attorney General in the New Jersey Office of the Attorney General’s Environmental Practice Group where she represented several New Jersey State agencies, including the Department of Environmental Protection, the Water Supply Authority, the Delaware and Raritan Canal Commission, and the State Agriculture Development Committee.
-She then went in-house with the State Agriculture Development Committee where her duties included counseling the agency in farmland preservation transactions and being the primary contact for Right to Farm Act inquiries.
-Ms. Reynolds joined Kumer & Hopper Law, now known as Watershed Legal Group, in August 2022.
-At Watershed Legal Group her primary practice focus is on real estate and land use matters with a more specialized focus on agricultural and land conservation matters.
+She then went in-house with the State Agriculture Development Committee (SADC) where her duties included counseling the agency in farmland preservation transactions and being the primary contact for Right to Farm Act inquiries.
+Ms. Reynolds also spent two years in private practice focused on land use matters.
+She is currently the Deputy Chief of Legal Affairs for the SADC.

 She is a graduate of the Elisabeth Haub School of Law at Pace University in White Plains, NY where she received a certificate in environmental law.
 In May 2022, she completed the Professional and Continuing Education Leadership in Disruptive Times Certificate Program at Seton Hall University's Stillman School of Business.
 She also served on the advisory council for this program.